 Tip.
 If additional fibre locations are required on the section use Modeller to obtain the properties of any additional points on the saved model and enter the point coordinates in the manner described above.
-Note that if invalid coordinates are used the fibre y z 3 4 100% Properties Fibre locations Cross sec Distance from centroid, z Distance from centroid, y 1 A1 1.17963E3 709.205 1 2 A1 A2 1.17963E3 -1.18037E3 709.205 709.205 2 A1 A2 A3 1.17963E3 -1.18037E3 -484.75 709.205 709.205 -960.795 1 2 3 4 5 A1 A2 1.17963E3 -1.18037E3 709.205 709.205 location will be added to the nearest point on the outer perimeter of the section.
+Note that if invalid coordinates are used the fibre location will be added to the nearest point on the outer perimeter of the section.

-- Press OK to save changes and return to the Geometric Line dialog. - Finally, to add the arbitrary section to the Attributes here assignment to selected lines representing beams in the model) press the OK button.
+- Press OK to save changes and return to the Geometric Line dialog. - Finally, to add the arbitrary section to the Attributes streeview (ready for assignment to selected lines representing beams in the model) press the OK button.